b13/make/README.md

 [Find more TYPO3 extensions we have developed](https://b13.com/useful-typo3-extensions-from-b13-to-you) that help us deliver value in client projects.
-As part of the way we work, we focus on testing and best practices to ensure long-term performance, reliability, and results in all our code.
+As part of the way we work, we focus on testing and best practices ensuring long-term performance, reliability, and results in all our code.